 There are hundreds of criminal offenses under Texas law.
 From traffic violations to sex offenses, these charges run the spectrum from minor issues to life-altering allegations.
 If you were charged with an offense of any kind, you could benefit from the guidance of a defense attorney.

 Legal representation could be the difference between a conviction and an acquittal for any criminal offense.
-With that in mind, our firm is prepared to meet with you and discuss any criminal charge you may face.
+With that in mind, our firm is prepared to meet with you and discuss any criminal charges you may face.

 Some of the offenses we routinely handle include:

-- DWI.
-The Federal Bureau of Investigation (FBI) states that driving intoxicated arrests nationwide top arrests for many other criminal offenses.
+- The Federal Bureau of Investigation (FBI) states that driving intoxicated arrests nationwide top arrests for many other criminal offenses.
 Our lawyers could help you fight these charges or minimize the penalties you face.

-- Assault.
-Assault charges are sometimes the result of a misunderstanding.
+- Assault charges are sometimes the result of a misunderstanding.
 Our team could help you push back on these charges.

 - Drug crimes.
 Your lawyer will work tirelessly to advocate for individuals facing drug charges in Frisco from possession to distribution.

 - Domestic violence.
 Domestic violence offenses have unique aspects compared to most assault charges.
 Our staff understands how to build a winning defense in these cases.

 - While-collar crimes.
 Our team understands how to build a winning defense for fraud allegations and other types of white-collar crimes.